microsoft/pxt/docs/targets/home-screen.md

 # Home Screen

-The home screen is the landing place for your users in the code editor.
+The home screen is the initial landing place for your users in the code editor.
 You can control the content displayed on the screen using settings in ``pxtarget.json`` and ``targetconfig.json``.

 ## Hero banner